dmurfet/dmurfet.github.io/index.markdown

 * **Causal representation learning**: (led by [Mingming Gong](https://mingming-gong.github.io/)) develop deep learning methods to infer causal graphs from unstructured data, such as images and text, and make use of the learned graphs for causal reasoning and decision making.

-* **Deep transfer Learning**: (led by [Mingming Gong](https://mingming-gong.github.io/) and [Feng Liu](https://fengliu90.github.io/)) leverage causal knowledge to develop deep learning models that can generalize/adapt to test data with distributions different from the training distribution, with applications to computer vision.
+* **Deep transfer learning**: (led by [Mingming Gong](https://mingming-gong.github.io/) and [Feng Liu](https://fengliu90.github.io/)) leverage causal knowledge to develop deep learning models that can generalize/adapt to test data with distributions different from the training distribution, with applications to computer vision.

 * **Hypothesis testing**: (led by [Feng Liu](https://fengliu90.github.io/)): develop deep learning based kernel hypothesis testing methods: including goodness-of-fit testing, two-sample testing, and independent testing.
 The developed methods can be applied to various data types, such as images.